Nonequilibrium Dynamics of Dirac Quantum Criticality in Imaginary Time: Abstract

 \section{Abstract}

 Quantum criticality within Dirac fermions harbors a plethora of exotic phenomena, attracting sustained attention in the past decades.
-Nevertheless, the nonequilibrium dynamics therein has rarely been studied.
-To fill in the gap, we explore the imaginary-time relaxation dynamics in a typical Dirac quantum criticality belonging to chiral Heisenberg universality class.
+Here, we explore the imaginary-time relaxation dynamics in a typical Dirac quantum criticality belonging to chiral Heisenberg universality class.
 Performing large-scale quantum Monte Carlo simulation, we unveil rich nonequilibrium critical phenomena from different initial states.
-Particularly, a new dynamic exponent characterizing the non-stationary evolution in the short-time state is determined as $\theta=-0.84(4)$, in sharp contrast with the prevalent belief that $\theta$ is positive as demonstrated in classical cases.
-Furthermore, we propose a universal dynamic scaling theory governing the fruitful nonequilibrium properties in Dirac quantum criticality.
-Armed with the scaling theory, we develop a new framework to investigate fermionic quantum criticality based on short-time dynamics, paving a promising avenue to fathoming quantum criticality in diverse fermionic systems with high efficiency.
+In particular, we identify a non-stationary initial slip evolution characterized by an unconventional negative critical exponent $\theta=-0.84(4)$, corroborating the significant impact of fermionic critical fluctuations.
+Furthermore, we generalize the nonequilibrium scaling theory to incorporate both fermionic and bosonic critical modes, capturing their distinct relaxation behaviors.
+Armed with the scaling theory, we establish a new framework to investigate fermionic quantum criticality based on short-time dynamics, paving a promising avenue to fathoming quantum criticality in diverse fermionic systems with high efficiency.